ke-zhang-rd/krystal/docs/source/meta.rst

 -------------------------------------

 Most real-life metaclasses will probably override just one of them. ``__new__`` should be implemented when you want to control the creation of a new object (class in our case), ``__init__`` should be implemented when you want to control the initialization of the new object(class in our case) after it has been created.
-So when the call to MyMeta is done above, what happens under the hood is this:

 Here's a more concrete example that should demonstrate what's going on.
 Let's write down this definition for a metaclass: